project-jedi/jcl/jcl/docs/Readme.txt

 Head changes:

  - security update to BZip2 1.0.5;
- - Streams compatible with Delphi.net;
+ - Streams compatible with Delphi.net, added new stream classes to encode/decode strings;
  - container rework (thread safe implementation, new contained types: WideString, Single, Double, Extended..., compatibility with iterators, splitted to a dedicated package);